seedifferently/apidocs-v4/source/includes/_payments.md

 ```

-The Payments endpoint provides access to payment information that's been associated with the application.
+The Payments endpoint provides access to payment information associated with your application.
-Applications that receive payments on the PokitDok platform are able to search and retrieve payment information.
+Applications receiving claim payments (ERA’s) through PokitDok Platform may review details for claims submitted
+through PokitDok Platform as well as payment information received for claims originating outside of
-Applications receiving claim payments are able to fetch the Raw X12 835 data for those payments
+PokitDok Platform.
+Applications receiving claim payments may also fetch raw ERA (X12 835) data if
-should they have a need for it.
+more detail is needed.

 ### Endpoint Description